MartinBenes/Loader2/README.md

 Have some code you wanna add to the repo?
 Let me know through an email (thaisenbusiness@gmail.com) and I will test it out and add you some credits and maybe let you collab on the repo.

+## What does this loader offer

+This loader is in C# meaning it is quite easy to expand upon.
+It has multiple cheat versions that are dependant on the MyBB user groups.
+It has a DLL injection method for x86 only, so if you're using x64 then do not use this loader.

+### Things I recommend to add

+Add some junk code to your injection library or preferably find another library to use.
+Add dll encryption and decryption.
+Have it clear the process memory after injection.
+Add some functions to now allow hooking into the process.

 ## Screenshots

 <p align="center">